How To Grease Ball Joints

 Ball joints allow you to steer smoothly and are constantly moving so throwing a little lubrication their way is a small favor for the big job that they do every day.
 The rule of thumb is to grease these parts every, or every other, oil change which might seem excessive, but again; little thanks, big job.

-One concern about greasing ball joints is not wanting to overfill it and bust the seal, which leaves the joint open to contaminates, potentially causing huge problems leading to failure.
+One concern about greasing ball joints is not wanting to overfill it and bust the seal between the ball joint and the dust boot, which leaves the joint open to contaminates that can potentially lead to failure.
 This how-to will get you through the maintenance process and back on the road with freshly greased ball joints.

 A Grease Gun – We suggest a manually powered grease gun that will put you in direct control of how much grease goes in and allow you to “feel” any resistance that the ball joint might be giving while you grease it.